add2cal/docs/src/api/events.md

 Instead of `event_group`, you can also use `new_event_group_name`, which takes a string.
 This will create a new group with the provided name instead of linking the event to an existing one.

-Going further, you can add more dates to the array (= multi-date event) and add all fields, which are also present in the application's UI.
+Going further, you can add more dates to the array (= multi-date event).

 ::: warning Limitations
 Mind limitations, like recurrence not allowing for multiple dates, etc.

 We recommend to create a potential setup in the application first, before building it via the API.

 Additionally, the API does not allow to set the status of an event - it will always be published on creation.
 :::